 6.5.9.4.3 Restoration of Market Operations

 (1) ERCOT shall continue the EEA until sufficient offers are received and deployed by ERCOT to eliminate the conditions requiring the EEA and normal SCED operations are restored.
-After restoring RRS, ERCOT shall release ERS Resources and then restore curtailed DC Tie Load.
+After restoring RRS, ERCOT shall restore curtailed DC Tie Load.
 Intermittent solutions of SCED do not set new LMPs until ERCOT declares that the EEA is no longer needed.

 8.1.3.1.3.1 Time Period Availability Calculations for Emergency Response Service Loads